Cardinals vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 - The Cardinals and their opponents have combined to hit the over five times in their last 10 games with a total.

-- The Cardinals have not covered in any of their last three games with a spread.
-For four straight games, St. Louis and its opponent have fallen short of the over/under, with the average total set by oddsmakers during that span being 8.4 runs.
+- In their last four games with a spread, the Cardinals failed to cover each time.
+St. Louis and its opponent have finished below the over/under for five consecutive games, with the average total set by bookmakers during that stretch being 8.6.

 Cardinals Betting Records & Stats

-- The Cardinals are 13-16 in games they were listed as the moneyline favorite (winning 44.8% of those games).
+- The Cardinals have won 43.3% of the games this season when they were favored on the moneyline (13-17).

-- The implied moneyline probablility in this matchup gives the Cardinals a 66.7% chance to win.
+- Based on this matchup's moneyline, the Cardinals' implied win probability is 65.5%.

-- In the 54 games in which bookmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 28 times (28-25-1).
+- St. Louis has had an over/under set by oddsmakers 55 times, and have combined with opponents to go over the total in 28 of those games (28-26-1).

-- The Cardinals have played four games with a set run line without covering the spread (0-4-0).
+- The Cardinals have not covered a run line this season, going 0-5-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.